whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 Given their integrity and generosity, I wasn't surprised that no one seemed concerned about robbery.
 I never saw a building with doors, much less locks.
 Few of their houses even had walls!

 On Mike's suggestion, I made sure to bring a large sack of goods with me as gifts, including material for fishing, sewing, cooking, and anything else Mike had said they would find useful.
-I estimated I spent hundreds of dollars on it all, and when they told me I could leave it in a home far from the village where I would be staying, I hesitated at first.
+I spent hundreds of dollars on it, and when they told me I could leave it in a home far from the village where I would be staying, I hesitated at first.
 Yet when I returned 2 weeks later with many Ashaninka to give out the gifts, I found the sack untouched, just as I had left it.
+This kind of widespread integrity was normal and unremarkable.

 As I handed out the gifts, they seemed genuinely grateful, and no one asked for more.
 I felt happy to share but sad too that I didn't have more to give.